superlistapp/super_editor/doc/website/source/super-editor/guides/quickstart.md

 Here are a few points to note:

 - The logical editor holds an underlying document and a composer to manage the user's selection.
-- The document, <code>MutableDocument</code>, contains a list of nodes for content like text, images, and so on, which users can edit.
+- The document, `MutableDocument`, contains a list of nodes for content like text, images, and so on, which users can edit.
 In this case, you're starting with an empty list.
-- <code>createDefaultDocumentEditor</code> is a convenience method from <code>super_editor</code> to give you some of those sane defaults mentioned earlier.
+- `createDefaultDocumentEditor` is a convenience method from `super_editor` to give you some of those sane defaults mentioned earlier.

 With the logical pieces ready, you can now display a visual editor.
-Add a <code>build()</code> method that returns a <code>SuperEditor</code> widget with its logical editor:
+Add a `build()` method that returns a `SuperEditor` widget with its logical editor:

 ```dart
 @override